Zimmja/Makers-challenge-Bank/README.md

 1. Ran `npm install eslint --save-dev`
 2. Ran `npx eslint --init` and followed guidance in terminal
 3. Opened .eslintrc.js and added "node: true," to line 3

+I then completed the Makers self-reflection forms one-at-a-time, which led me to refine the design of the code, test suite and file structure.

 ## Technologies Used